JasonXuDeveloper/JEngine/README.md

 # JENGINE v0.3.2

-JEngine is a streamlined and easy-to-use framework in Unity.
+JEngine is a **streamlined and easy-to-use** framework for Unity Programmers.

-JEngine has its own behaviour based on MonoBehaviour but much more friendly to manage lifecycle.
+JEngine has its **own behaviour** based on MonoBehaviour but much **more friendly to manage lifecycle**.
 (You can make loop easier using JEngine).

+JEngine has its own **UI solution** which **enhance the performence** of an UI element.
+(You can choose either update UI in specific frequency or bind a data to the UI and update it when binded data has changed)

-JEngine has a method-chaining style of coding, which makes your code much more stramlined and beautiful.
+JEngine has a **method-chaining** style of coding, which makes your code much more stramlined and beautiful.

-JEngine supports hot update, which is base on [XAsset](https://github.com/xasset/xasset) & [ILRuntime](https://github.com/Ourpalm/ILRuntime) which supports hot-update codes and resources in Unity.
+JEngine supports **hot update**, which is base on [XAsset](https://github.com/xasset/xasset) & [ILRuntime](https://github.com/Ourpalm/ILRuntime) which supports hot-update codes and resources in Unity.

-JEngine has its own purpose to help developers write powerful codes which are streamlined and beautiful; and to help developers distibute their games easier (eg. hot update).
+JEngine has its own purpose to help developers **write powerful codes which are streamlined and beautiful**; and to **help developers easier making their games**.

 [中文请点这里](#中文说明)